Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 Finally, the red telephone booth in front of Diagon Alley’s entrance is more than just a prop.
 Dial 62442 (MAGIC) to connect to the Ministry of Magic.

-There are two Harry Potter rides at Universal Studios Florida, and the first is the Hogwarts Express in London.
-This 8-minute train ride departs from King’s Cross Station and takes you to Hogsmeade in Islands of Adventure.
+The first of two Harry Potter rides at Universal Studios Florida is the Hogwarts Express train ride in London.
+The trip departs from King’s Cross Station and takes you to Hogsmeade in Islands of Adventure.

 - Knockturn Alley